BharathChandra27/mongoose-test-project/README.md

 # mongoose-test-project
 MongoDB CRUD operations test project using mongoose

-To install all the dependencies, use command
+To install all the dependencies, use command<br>
     npm install --save

 To start the server, use command